caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 We can now create our database.
 The Barman Cloud Plugin we'll be using later assumes that the DB is in the `cnpg-system` namespace.
-To simply this setup, we'll work with that assumption by first creating the namespace:
+To simply this experiment, we'll work with that assumption, and we'll start by creating the namespace:

 ```bash
 kubectl create namespace cnpg-system
 ```

-Then we can define our DB configuration, with one user so we can connect to it later:
+Then we can define our cluster configuration, with one user so we can connect to it later:

 ```yaml
 apiVersion: v1